What Are the 20 Best Foods for Muscle Recovery? Find Out Here!

 6. Eggs

-Eggs are a post-workout superfood.
+Are eggs good for muscle recovery?
+Yes, eggs are an excellent source of high-quality protein and amino acids, which help repair muscle damage quickly.
 They contain lots of protein, minerals, and some vitamins, which will help with muscle repair and recovery.
 Both egg white and egg yolk are the best food after a workout.

 7. Bananas